OCA/e-commerce/website_sale_cart_selectable/README.rst

 online to allow a customer to view the product, but NOT allow the customer to purchase the product.

-This module addresses that need by adding a toggle for the display of the 'Add to cart' button.
+This module addresses that need by adding a toggle for the display of the "Add to cart" button.

 Usage
 =====